cysouw/diathesis/text/c12_zuInfinitive.md

 The verb *suchen* 'to search' has a special usage with a *zu‑In­fi­ni­tiv* expressing the meaning 'to attempt to do something' [@next a].
 In this usage, the meaning of *suchen* is very close to the meaning of *versuchen* 'to try'.
 It seems to be restricted to a high-education written register in German.
 Crucially, in this meaning the verb *suchen* is a light verb because the construction *suchen+zu‑In­fi­ni­tiv* is obligatorily coherent [@next b,c].
 Note that the semantically similar lexical verb *versuchen* is not obligatorily coherent.

-There is an old tradition in Latin grammar to describe one of the possible meanings of the Latin present tense as a 'conative present' (from Lat. *conor* 'to try') when it should be translated as an attempted action.
+There is an old tradition in Latin grammar to describe one of the possible meanings of the Latin present tense as a "conative present" (from Lat. *conor* 'to try') when it should be translated as an attempted action.
 Thus, it seems fitting to call the *suchen+zu‑In­fi­ni­tiv* diathesis a ~~conative~~.

 ::: ex
 - Skrupulös, vorsichtig und diszipliniert sucht Lindner deren Fehler zu vermeiden.^[~~DWDS~~: Die Zeit, 27.11.2017, Nr.
 48.]